dmstern/likers-blocker/README.md

 * Go to `chrome://extensions`
 * Enable the developer mode with the regarding toggle button on the right side
 * Click on "Load unpacked"
-* Select the `dist` folder of the cloned repository
+* Select the `src` folder of the cloned repository

 #### Firefox

 * Go `about:debugging#/runtime/this-firefox`
 * Click on `Load Temorary Add-On...`
-* Select any file in the `dist` folder of the cloned repository
+* Select any file in the `src` folder of the cloned repository

 ---